Choosing a Sync Engine for Local-First in 2026

 First pass: Triplit

-I ended up abandoning triplit for two reasons:
+Eventually I abandoned Triplit for two reasons:

 1. I couldn’t get it to play nice with better-auth.

-Second Pass: Electric SQL + Tanstack DB
+Second pass: Electric SQL + TanStack DB

-• Postgres as a core primitive
+• Postgres as a first-class primitive

-The Electric team geniously chose long polling as the sync push-mechanism, which is an extremely slow and brittle technique that I assume died in the early 2010s.
-In addition, you have to “bring your own backend” to implement writes, aka set up your own backend HTTP rest-API-style endpoint(s) for writes.
+• The Electric team geniously chose long polling as the sync push-mechanism, which is an extremely slow and brittle technique that I assume died in the early 2010s.

-Third Pass: Livestore
+Third pass: Livestore

 It also works extremely fast, and the creator has a live production app built on it called Overtone that they use to dogfood Livestore.